tracy8/nestedScrollView_widget/README.md

 # Flutter NestedScrollView Example

+NestedScrollView is a widget that gives you  control over how your app scrolls, especially when you have multiple scrollable areas like a header and a body with tabs.

 I implemented a scrollable flutter UI using `NestedScrollView`, `SliverAppBar` and `TabBarView`.

 1. SliverAppBar: A scrollable app bar that i used to expand and collapse.